rwmyers46/CNN-Species-Identification/README.md

 ## Objective:

-To build a model with sufficient accuracy to automate processing trail camera images with the capability to push notifications when a target animal is identified.
+To build a model with sufficient accuracy to automate processing trail camera imagery with the capability to push notifications when specific animals are identified.

 ## What are Trail Cameras?